‘Shoreman’ becomes a high-flyer.

 Jack became a high achieving sportsman playing Rugby Union as a ‘Shoremen’ (North Sydney – Mosman Club.)
 He also rowed for SCEGS in the GPS championships on the Parramatta River, winning two years in succession from 1913 to 1914.1

-On the 4th of January 1916, he enlisted and embarked from Sydney, on HMAT Argyllshire on the 11th May 1916.
-Enroute Jack ran into old Shore boy Eric Dibbs .2 Gunner Allport trained with the 7th Field Artillery Battalion in the U.K. He transferred to the Royal Flying Corps on the 16th of March, 1917, and made it through the training program
+Jack Allport enlisted on the 4th of January 1916, and embarked on HMAT Argyllshire on the 11th May 1916.
+Enroute Jack ran into old Shore boy Eric Dibbs] Gunner Allport trained with the 7th Field Artillery Battalion in the U.K. He then transferred to the Royal Flying Corps on the 16th of March, 1917.

 With the RFC in France.